PiyushAryan/ISKCON-Hazaribag-Website/README.md

-# ISKCON Hazaribag Website
+# ISKCON Hazaribag

-This is the official website for ISKCON Hazaribag.
+This is a website for ISKCON Hazaribag.
 It is built using HTML, CSS, Bootstrap 5, JavaScript, and integrates the Razorpay payment gateway.

 ## Features